govtrack/django-html-emailer/README.md

 htmlemailer composes your actual email from a series of templates.
 Usually you have:

-1. A template storing the actual content of your email (actually a pair of templates, one for the HTML part and one for the plain text part), which extends...
+1. A template storing the actual content of your email (either a Markdown template or a pair of templates, one for the HTML part and one for the plain text part), which extends...
-2. A template that has the general design of all of your emails (CSS, header, footer), akin to your `base.html` for your site (again actually a pair, one for HTML and one for text), which extends...
+2. A template that has the general design of all of your emails (CSS, header, footer), akin to your `base.html` for your site (a pair of templates, one for HTML and one for text), which extends...
 3. The HTML Email Boilerplate, which we've already converted into a template.
 4. A `..._subject.txt` template which generates the subject line of the email (it's also a template so you can use variables etc. in it).